hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 # GPON ONU status

-## Get the operational status of the ONU
+## Getting the operational status of the ONU
-To see the connection state use the following command:
+To check the connection status, use the following command:
 ```
 linuxshell
 onu ploamsg